pablobrunetti/Devstack-Pike-local.conf/README.md

 # Devstack-Pike-local.conf
-This repository contains a local.conf script which can be used to create a devstack Ocata setup.
+This repository contains a local.conf script which can be used to create a devstack Pike setup.
 The monitoring modules of the Devstack is working(Gnocchi + ceilometer + AODH).

 # Pre-requisites
 Start with a clean and minimal install of a Linux system.
 Devstack attempts to support Ubuntu 16.04/17.04, Fedora 24/25, CentOS/RHEL 7, as well as Debian and OpenSUSE.